kimmmli/Harvard-CS50-IntroToCS/README.md

 # HarvardCS50projects
-This repository contains all my CS50 projects.
+This repository contains all my CS50: introduction to computer science projects.

 It includes all topics covered in CS50, including
 Week 0 Scratch